 \begin{lem}[Backward induction] Suppose Assumptions \ref{asmp:U} and \ref{asmp:c} hold.
 If $\cS_T=\set{S_t}_{t=T}^\infty$ is an equilibrium starting at $t=T$, there exists a unique equilibrium $\cS_0=\set{S_t}_{t=0}^\infty$ starting at $t=0$ that agrees with $\cS_T$ for $t\ge T$. \end{lem}

-Lemma \ref{lem:backward} shows that once we establish the existence of equilibrium starting at $t=T$, we may uniquely extend the equilibrium path backward in time, which allows us to focus on the long run behavior of the economy and guarantees the uniqueness of the transitional dynamics.
+Lemma \ref{lem:backward} shows that once we establish the existence of equilibrium starting at $t=T$, we may uniquely extend the equilibrium path backward in time, which allows us to focus on the long-run behavior of the economy and guarantees the uniqueness of the transitional dynamics.
 Since by Assumption \ref{asmp:G} the endowments eventually grow at a constant rate $G$, unless otherwise stated, without loss of generality we assume that endowments are $(e_t^y,e_t^o)=(e_1G^t,e_2G^t)$ for all $t$.

-In our model, housing rents are endogenous, unlike the setting in \citet{HiranoTodaNecessity}.
-To apply the Bubble Necessity Theorem (Lemma \ref{lem:neccesity}), we need to characterize the long run growth rent growth rate.
+In our model, housing rents are endogenous, unlike the setting in \citet{HiranoToda2025JPE}.
+To apply the Bubble Necessity Theorem (Lemma \ref{lem:neccesity}), we need to characterize the long-run rent growth rate.
 The following theorem, which is the main technical contribution of this paper, exactly achieves this.